mosip/documentation/docs/pre-registration-user-guide.md

 6. Enter the OTP and click **Verify**.

 *Note:* In case you have not received OTP, click **Send** to receive a OTP again.
 Enter the newly received OTP.

 When your OTP is verified, you can create, view, or modify your pre-registration application.

 ### Create an application

-#### Step 1: Select the data capture language
+#### Step 1: Select the language for providing data
 ![](_images/pre-reg-language-selection.png)
 1. Once the OTP is verified, you will see a pop up for selecting the languages for data entry.
 2. Select the languages and click **Submit**.

 *Note*:
-This choice will be available only if the ID issuer has configured the usage of optional languages.
+* This choice will be available only if the ID issuer has configured the usage of optional languages.
+* Countries will have multiple languagues some of which will be *mandatory* while others could be *optional(regional languages)*.
+MOSIP provides a configuration using which a country can mandate the capture of demographic data in required number of languages (combination of mandatory and optional).

 #### Step 2: Provide consent
 ![](_images/pre-reg-consent.png)